-Over two million people in the UK have been diagnosed with moderate to severe (stages 3-4) chronic kidney disease (CKD) by their GP, but it is estimated that a further one million remain undiagnosed because often few or no symptoms present until the later stages
+Over two million people in the UK have been diagnosed with moderate to severe (stages 3-4) chronic kidney disease (CKD) by their GP, but it is estimated that a further one million remain undiagnosed because often few or no symptoms present until the later stages of the disease.1

 CKD is defined as abnormalities in imaging tests, blood or urine composition or a low estimated glomerular filtration rate (eGFR) <60ml/min, with or without evidence of kidney damage.